 A risk with the SEC's approach is that SPAC IPO underwriters would now have powerful incentives to cease advising SPACs they have taken public that have yet to undertake de-SPACs.
-161 These incentives would be offset considerably if de-SPAC underwriters were exempt from Section 11 liability for forward-looking statements used in registration statements.
+161 However, these incentives would be offset considerably if de-SPAC underwriters were exempt from Section 11 liability for forward-looking statements used in registration statements.
 Such an exemption would make underwriter liability in de-SPACs closely comparable with that in traditional IPOs, in which underwriters rarely face Section 11 for forward-looking statements due to the practice of excluding them from registration statements.
 162

 If SPAC IPO underwriters are to be statutory underwriters for de-SPACs, the SEC might consider giving these parties control over whether a de-SPAC proceeds.
 In traditional IPOs, underwriters are true gatekeepers in the sense that they can prevent a transaction from proceeding if they are, for example, concerned about the registration statement's accuracy or completeness.
-163 The underwriting agreement is not executed until late in the offering process, typically only on the eve of the public offering, giving underwriters enormous sway over an issuer impatient to execute a transaction.
-164 Auditors have similar influence, since their opinions are required before an IPO can proceed.
-165 In contrast, it is not apparent that SPAC IPO underwriters have a similar veto power during a de-SPAC, even if they are serving as M&A advisors in the transaction.
-It may be that
+The underwriting agreement is not executed until late in the offering process, typically only on the eve of the public offering, giving underwriters enormous sway over an issuer impatient to execute a transaction.
+Additors have similar influence, since their opinions are required before an IPO can proceed.
+In contrast, it is not apparent that SPAC IPO underwriters have a similar veto power during a de-SPAC, even if they are serving as M&A advisors in the transaction.
+It may be that transaction participants can proceed with a de-SPAC over the objections of